 If there’s one theme in logo design trends for 2019, it’s that authenticity rules.
 Using color purposefully allows brands to create a more genuine connection with their audience.
 As the new year dawns, we’re seeing brands choose colors more intentionally in order to convey carefully crafted meanings.

 If you’re rethinking your logo design this year, be sure to read up on color psychology first.
 Consider your brand personality and the story you are trying to tell as a company.
 If you’re selling sports equipment and trying to promote an energetic lifestyle, you may want to consider yellows and oranges.
 Meanwhile, if you’re doling out legal advice and want to appear trustworthy, blues and grays are probably your best bet.
+You can check this guide on logo color combinations to help you choose the right ones.

 On top of color psychology, put some time into studying how retail logos have changed over time.
 What were the trends for ecommerce logos in 2019 compared to ten years ago?
 How have popular color choices changed for ecommerce sites since the early days of online shopping?
 You’ll likely be inspired by something you see as you browse the decades.